Travellers who import vehicles on a temporary basis

 If you are bringing in a means of transport by driving or sailing, you do not need to lodge a customs declaration.

 When you bring in a means of transport to the customs territory of the EU by driving, sailing or some other corresponding way (active transport measure), you do not need to lodge a separate import declaration with Finnish Customs.
-In such cases, the means of transport is under the temporary admission procedure, for which you are responsible as the holder the procedure.
+In such cases, the means of transport is under the temporary admission procedure, for which you are responsible as the holder of the procedure.
 When you remove a means of transport from the customs territory of the EU in the same way, you do not have to lodge a separate export declaration either.
 In such a case, the temporary admission procedure is discharged with the re-exportation of the means of transport from the customs territory of the EU.

 When necessary, the means of transport can be serviced and repaired while under the temporary admission procedure without separately notifying Customs about such measures.